LordChristoff2025/GuildCaseManager/README.md

 - The licence reads MIT for Github because Public Domain isn't avalible, however that being said it's free for everyone to do as they wish.
 Think you can improve or do a better job?
 Please, go ahead.
 This is a project made by the community for the benifit of the community.

 ### Disclaimer
-- AI was used to help troubleshoot the LUA (I'm no expert), hence why it's also in the public domain.
+- AI was used to help troubleshoot the LUA (I'm no expert), hence why it's also in the public domain (The Unlicence).